yukigiusy/My-researches/index.md

 # 👋 Hi, I'm Giusy!

 I'm a Master's graduate in **Financial Risk and Data Analysis** from Sapienza University.
 I’m passionate about volatility models, machine learning and AI, the mathematics of financial markets and programming languages.
-My work bridges financial theory and practice for a comprehensive analysis of the world.
+My work bridges financial theory to practice for a comprehensive analysis.

-I’m so proud of what I have built, that's why you can take a look at my projects below.
-I always keep my nose to the grindstone in order to improve my skills.
+Below you can explore my projects, skills and publications done with my willingness to seek opportunities to learn and grow.
+I strive to improve every day, both personally and professionally.
+For that reason I've built different projects and researches.

 ---